DIAGNijmegen/pathology-whole-slide-learning/README.md

 More documentation to follow soon

+### Installation

+Requires python 3.10 and pip<=24.0

+pip install -r requirements.txt
+The training code has a dependency to pytorch-lightning 1.7.7.

+### Encoders
 [1] Mormont, Romain, Pierre Geurts, and Raphaël Marée.
 "Multi-task pre-training of deep neural networks for digital pathology."
 IEEE journal of biomedical and health informatics 25.2 (2020): 412-421

 [2] Ciga, Ozan, Tony Xu, and Anne Louise Martel.
 "Self supervised contrastive learning for digital histopathology."
 Machine Learning with Applications 7 (2022): 100198.